-The bill aims to improve the accessibility and effectiveness of community solar projects in Washington State by amending existing laws and introducing new definitions and requirements.
+The bill seeks to improve the accessibility and management of community solar projects in Washington state by amending existing laws and introducing new definitions and requirements.
 It broadens the definition of "community solar company" to include various entities such as organizations and affordable housing providers, while excluding electric utilities and certain governmental bodies.
 The definition of "community solar project" is expanded to require at least two subscribers or one low-income service provider subscriber, and the scope of "community solar project services" is clarified to include marketing subscriptions and administering energy benefits.
-The bill also establishes specific requirements for projects to qualify for incentive payments, emphasizing transparency and equitable access, particularly for low-income subscribers.
+Additionally, the bill outlines specific requirements for projects to qualify for incentive payments, emphasizing transparency and equitable access for low-income subscribers.

 Statutes affected: